rsyncOSX/RsyncOSX_archived/README.md

 #### SwiftLint and SwiftFormat

-As part of this version of RsyncOSX I am using [SwiftLint](https://github.com/realm/SwiftLint) as tool for writing more readable code.
+I am using [SwiftLint](https://github.com/realm/SwiftLint) as tool for writing more readable code.
 I am also using Paul Taykalo´s [swift-scripts](https://github.com/PaulTaykalo/swift-scripts) to find and delete not used code.
 Another tool is [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) for formatting swift code.

 There are about 130 classes with 14,900 lines of code in RsyncOSX.